MyCloud012/MultiplicationTuringMachine/README.md

 Complete run output for the function in Java program: https://gist.github.com/MyCloud012/ccfdf8e6e99a50c8834b

-If you are interested in this kind of science, I recommend textbook "the Introcuction to Theory of computation by Micheal Sipser Ist Ed".
+If you are interested in this kind of science, I recommend textbook "Introcuction to Theory of computation by Micheal Sipser Ist Ed".

 PS: The implementation is not following any of the principles for code modularity, its more like a handy implementation for simulation purposes.